MUSIC MAN History

 Nut

-This system eliminates the tendency for the pitch to go sharp when fretting at the first fret, a common issue with conventional nuts.
-It calculates the amount of sharpness for each string and shifts the nut position a few cents toward the first fret accordingly.
+This addresses the issue where, with conventional nuts, the pitch tends to be sharp when playing the first fret.
+It’s a system that calculates the amount of sharpness for each string and shifts the nut position a few cents toward the first fret accordingly.

 StingRay Variations and Derivative Models